data-to-insight/csc-map-of-the-world/docs/index.md

 It is designed to be lightweight, transparent, and **openly extensible** — enabling others to adopt or adapt it for their own contexts.

-# Soft Systems Conceptual Mapping – Children's Social Care Data Ecosystem
+---

-## Root Definitions
+## Soft Systems Conceptual Mapping

 **System of Interest**
 > Shared|public data platform and ecosystem used within Children’s Social Care to connect people|LA colleagues, data, tools, and services

 **Purpose**
-> To enable shared understanding, validation, discovery, and collaboration between local authorities, tools, projects and initiatives in CSC
+> To enable shared sector understanding, validation, discovery, and collaboration between local authorities, tool development, projects and other initiatives in CSC

 **Worldview (Weltanschauung)**
-> Fragmented data landscapes transformed into collaborative, open ecosystems using lightweight, transparent structures like SCCM YAML + MkDocs
+> Fragmented data landscapes transformed into a collaborative, open ecosystem using lightweight, transparent structures like SCCM, JSON, YAML + MkDocs

 **Owner(s)**
-> Data platform stewards(e.g. D2I): local authority data teams, analysts, strategic alliances, and ecosystem developers
+> Likely data platform stewards: D2I, local authority data teams, ecosystem developers

 **Environment (External Constraints)**
-> GitHub Pages (no backend), data security and ethics, evolving standards, distributed maintenance, browser-only deployments
+> GitHub Pages (no backend), data security and ethics, evolving standards, distributed maintenance, changing ecosystem, frameworks and statuatory guidance, browser-only deployments

 ---